 The latest incarnation of the JRS has been designed in respect of the employee “whose employment activities have been adversely affected by the coronavirus and coronavirus disease or the measures taken to prevent or limit its further transmission.”

-The extension to the JRS – JRS#2 - is due to commence from 1 November 2020 and last “until 31 March 2021” although the current Treasury Direction is only effective until 31 January 2021 so expect changes to the Scheme from February 2021.
+The extension to the JRS – JRS#2 - is due to commence from 1 November 2020 and last “until 31 March 2021” – UPDATE this has now been extended to 30 April 2021 - although the current Treasury Direction is only effective until 31 January 2021 so expect changes to the Scheme from February 2021.